dzbeck/multiscanner/docs/arch.md

 Analysis Modules
 ----------------
 MultiScanner is a file analysis framework that assists the user in evaluating malware samples by automatically running a suite of tools and aggregating the output.
-Tools can be custom built python scripts, web APIs, software running on another machine, etc.
+Tools can be custom built python scripts, web APIs, or software applications running on different machines.
-Analysis tools are incorporated by creating modules that run in the MultiScanner framework.
-Catagories include AV scanning, sandbox detonation, metadata extraction, and signature scanning.
+Analysis tools are integrated into MultiScanner via modules running in the MultiScanner framework.
+Existing module catagories include AV scanning, sandbox detonation, metadata extraction, and signature scanning.
 Details are provided in the [Using MultiScanner](using#default-analysis-modules) section.

 Analytics
 ---------
 MultiScanner enables analytics to be run across its database.
-To date, there is one analytic based on ssdeep hashes, which identify clusters of similar samples.
+Currently, there is one analytic based on ssdeep hashes, which identify clusters of similar samples.

 Reporting
 ---------